 - The prevention of unnecessary disputes with tax authorities.

 The Group’s privacy and commercial drivers are paramount; UK tax planning will be undertaken in this context.
-However, the Group should only enter into transactions which would be justifiable were they to become public.
 Group transactions should be executed for business purposes or based on a commercial rationale in addition to any UK tax benefit the Group might enjoy.

-The primary objective of the Group’s UK tax strategy is to protect shareholder value within the context of complying with its legal and tax compliance obligations.
+The primary objective of the Group’s UK tax strategy is to comply with its legal and tax compliance obligations, whilst protecting shareholder value within this context.
 Due consideration will be given to the Group’s reputation when considering the UK tax implications of commercial transactions.
 Together with the legal and fiduciary duties of Directors and employees of the Group, consideration of these responsibilities will inform the UK tax planning decision-making process.

 The Group tax function will work in partnership with the wider business to provide clear, timely, relevant advice across all aspects of UK tax.
 Where alternative routes exist to achieve the same commercial result, the most tax efficient approach in compliance with all relevant laws will be sought.